4 months as an international student in Canada: Here is my 2 cents.

 Leave a comment sharing other international student experiences you would like me to write about on my blog or make a video on my YouTube Channel.

-Also, if you are an international student, feel free to share any valuable experience in the comments for others to learn from.
+Examples are “how to get a Job/SIN”, “how to plan your 2 weeks Quarantine”, etc. Also, if you are an international student, feel free to share any valuable experience in the comments for others to learn from.
+I hope you found this content valuable.

 Next Steps: